drawrowfly/amazon-product-api/README.md

     //List of all countries is posted below
     //Value should be in ISO 3166 (Alpha-2 code) format
     //{string default: "US"}
-    country: "GB",
+    country: 'GB',

     // Number of async task {number default: 5}
     // The more the faster but do not go wild as usually 5 is enough
     asyncTasks: 5,

     //Product search can be performed in the specific category
-    //To get list of categories you can use method .categories() category:"digital-text",
+    //To get list of categories you can use method .categories()
+    category: 'digital-text',

     //Some product metadata is binded to the ZIP code
     //When you are setting the ZIP code new session is being generated by the Amazon
     //By setting cookie values you will receive more accurate data(pricing and etc)
-    //Cookie example that can be extracted from the browser :session-id=222-22222-22222; session-id-time=222221l; ubid-main=444-4444-4444444 cookie:"",
+    //Cookie example that can be extracted from the browser :session-id=222-22222-22222; session-id-time=222221l; ubid-main=444-4444-4444444
+    cookie: '',

     //Randomize user agent version.
 This helps to prevent request blocking from the amazon side
     randomUa: false,